Scramjet: Orbital vehicles

-Costs

 Reducing the amount of fuel and oxidizer does not necessarily improve costs as rocket propellants are comparatively very cheap.
 Indeed, the unit cost of the vehicle can be expected to end up far higher, since aerospace hardware cost is about two orders of magnitude higher than liquid oxygen, fuel and tankage, and scramjet hardware seems to be much heavier than rockets for any given payload.
 Still, if scramjets enable reusable vehicles, this could theoretically be a cost benefit.
-Whether equipment subject to the extreme conditions of a scramjet can be reused sufficiently many times is unclear; all flown scramjet tests only survive for short periods and have never been designed to survive a flight to date.
+Whether equipment subject to the extreme conditions of a scramjet can be reused sufficiently multiple times is unclear; all flown scramjet tests only survive for short periods and have never been designed to survive a flight to date.
 The eventual cost of such a vehicle is the subject of intense debate since even the best estimates disagree whether a scramjet vehicle would be advantageous.
 It is likely that a scramjet vehicle would need to lift more load than a rocket of equal takeoff weight to be equally as cost efficient (if the scramjet is a non-reusable vehicle).

-Issues

 Space launch vehicles may or may not benefit from having a scramjet stage.
 A scramjet stage of a launch vehicle theoretically provides a specific impulse of 1000 to 4000 s whereas a rocket provides less than 450 s while in the atmosphere.
 A scramjet's specific impulse decreases rapidly with speed, however, and the vehicle would suffer from a relatively low lift to drag ratio.

 The installed thrust to weight ratio of scramjets compares very unfavorably with the 50–100 of a typical rocket engine.
 This is compensated for in scramjets partly because the weight of the vehicle would be carried by aerodynamic lift rather than pure rocket power (giving reduced 'gravity losses'), but scramjets would take much longer to get to orbit due to lower thrust which greatly offsets the advantage.
 The takeoff weight of a scramjet vehicle is significantly reduced over that of a rocket, due to the lack of onboard oxidiser, but increased by the structural requirements of the larger and heavier engines.

 Whether this vehicle could be reusable or not is still a subject of debate and research.